Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Hackney and are not the council.
 About us

-City & Hackney Safeguarding Children Partnership Annual Report 2022/23, including Child Q Update
+City & Hackney Safeguarding Children Partnership Annual Report 2022/23

-Danny Turton, Public Health Specialty Registrar, presented the annual report, which focused on sexual and reproductive health (SRH), particularly for the under-30 population.
-The report highlighted that Hackney has the fourth-highest rate of sexually transmitted infection (STI) diagnoses in England, and STI testing rates have not yet returned to pre-pandemic levels.
-Five recommendations were made: a recommitment to co-production with increased community involvement; making services more accessible, especially for younger people; improving awareness of available services; enhancing collaboration between stakeholders; and continuing to focus on inequalities.
+Danny Turton, Public Health Specialty Registrar, presented the Director of Public Health's annual report, which focused on sexual and reproductive health (SRH), with a particular emphasis on those under 30.
+The report highlighted Hackney's high rate of sexually transmitted infection (STI) diagnoses and the significant decrease in STI testing following the COVID-19 pandemic.
+Five recommendations were made: to recommit to co-production and community involvement, improve service accessibility for young people, increase awareness of available services, enhance collaboration between stakeholders, and continue to identify and address inequalities in SRH.

 Community Voice: NEL Big Conversation - Hackney Findings